Opportunities for Network Coding: To Wait or Not to Wait: Should we maintain waiting time information?

-As we described in the previous section, our goal is to obtain the optimal policy $u^*$ that minimizes $g(u)$, defined in (\ref{gu_fn}).
-To that end, we first find the space of possible policies and then identify the optimal policy within this space.
-Our first question is: what is the appropriate state space: is it just queue length, or should we also consider waiting time?
+As described in the previous section, our goal is to obtain the average-optimal policy.
+To that end, we first find the space of possible policies and then identify the average-optimal policy within this space.
+Our first question is: what is the appropriate state space?
+Is it just queue length, or should we also consider waiting time?